Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Performance Evaluation of HVLS for Analog and Digital Applications

-Moreover, Fig.~\ref{fig_ls_corner_d} and~\ref{fig_ls_corner_p} respectively illustrate the propagation delay and power consumption of the designed HVLS in the main three corners and conditions relative to the supply's value.
-Compared to Fig.~\ref{fig_comp_pd}, the design has less delay, especially at high frequencies.
-Less delay is achieved due to the presence of the two positive feedbacks employed in this circuit that accelerate the transition and improve the sharpness of signals.
-Finally, the leakage current of the circuit by adjusting the supply voltage is indicated in Fig.~\ref{fig_ls_corner_l}.
-The leakage current of the proposed circuit for a supply voltage of 1~V value is almost 5~nA in normal condition, which is similar to the leakage of the DCVS-based VLS.
+Moreover, \Cref{fig_ls_corner_d} and~\ref{fig_ls_corner_p} respectively illustrate the propagation delay and power consumption of the designed HVLS in the main three corners and conditions relative to the input value.
+Compared to \Cref{fig_comp_pd}, the design has less delay, especially at high frequencies.
+Less delay is achieved due to the two positive feedbacks employed in this circuit, which accelerate the transition and improve signal sharpness.
+Finally, the leakage current of the circuit, as a function of the supply voltage, is shown in \Cref{fig_ls_corner_l}.
+At a supply voltage of 1~V, the leakage current of the proposed circuit is approximately 5~nA under normal conditions, which is similar to that of the \ac{DCVS}.